Two-Factor Authentication (TOTP)

 What is it?

-You can use Google Authenticator on your Android or Blackberry phone to provide second-factor authentication for Google accounts, Linux boxes, LastPass, and other services.
+You can use Google Authenticator on your Android or iOS phone to provide second-factor authentication for Google accounts, Linux boxes, LastPass, Bitwarden, and other services.

 Links